l0bsters/search/README.md

 ## Usage

 Use it as a local startpage or utilize our hosted version.
 All styles are inline, so you can just run the .html file.
-Include the .ttf file in the same directory if you want the 8 bit font.
+Include the .ttf file in the same directory if you want the 8 bit font. l0bster added full responsiveness to the page without the search bar. uncomment it out and delete the search bar if you want that.
 > https://search.l0bster.ru

 Reference your browser documentation to set it as your startpage.